 The safest cards for tax purposes are those that only accept stablecoin deposits:

-Gnosis Pay only accepts DAI and EURe.
+Gnosis Pay only accepts EURe.
 There is no way to accidentally spend volatile crypto.
-Your DAI sits in a self-custody Gnosis Safe wallet at $1 per token.
+Your EURe sits in a self-custody Gnosis Safe wallet at approximately 1:1 with EUR.
 Every transaction is a near-zero-gain disposal.
 This is the cleanest tax setup available.

 Ready Lite accepts only USDC.
 Self-custody on Starknet, 0.5% STRK cashback, and no option to load BTC or ETH.
 The STRK cashback is a small taxable event (income at receipt), but the spending side stays clean.